cfengine/documentation/reference/enterprise-api-ref/build-api.markdown

   Authentication type that will be used to get access to the repository.
 Allowed values: `password`, `ssh_key`.

 * **username** *(string)*
   Username for authentication to the repository.
+Required when authentication type is `password`.

 * **password** *(string)*
   Password for authentication to the repository.
+Required when authentication type is `password`.

 * **sshPrivateKey** *(string)*
   SSH private key for authentication to the repository.